dfinke/AI-Productivity-Kit/README.md

 ## Features

-- **`Get-RecentWork`** – *Summarize recent file system activity using AI.* Scans the current directory for recent changes (within a specified timeframe) and uses an AI model to produce a concise summary table of the activity.
+- **`Get-RecentWork`** – *Summarize recent file system activity using AI.* Scans a specified directory (defaults to the current directory) for recent changes (within the last week) and uses an AI model to produce a concise summary table of the activity.
+Accepts a `-Path` parameter to specify the directory.
 - **`Get-StandUp`** – *Generate AI-assisted stand-up reports from Git history.* Fetches recent Git commit logs and summarizes them into a markdown report categorized by type of contribution.

 ## Installation